BeeIMG/BeeIMG-Tools/README.md

 no ads or bullshit.

-why should you download page that is larger than the image you trying upload??
+why should the page be larger than the image you trying upload?